-Lead Agency: OEM Supporting Agencies: Public Works Hazard(s) of Concern: □Infestation □Nor'easter □Severe Weather □Severe Winter Weather Description of the Problem: Major disaster events can result in large amounts of debris that overwhelm normal trash collection operations.
+Lead Agency: OEM Supporting Agencies: Public Works Hazard(s) of Concern: ☑Dam Failure ☑Disease Outbreak ☑Drought ☑ Earthquake ☐Flood ☑ Geological Hazards ☒ Hazardous Materials ⊠Hurricane □Infestation ☑Nor'easter ☑Severe Weather ☑Severe Winter Weather ☑Wildfire Description of the Problem: Major disaster events can result in large amounts of debris that overwhelm normal trash collection operations.
 Depending on the amount generated, temporary staging areas for debris collection may be needed.
 The municipality does not have a disaster debris management plan in place.
 During a disaster that results in debris, a plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.
 Description of the Solution: The Township will develop a disaster debris management plan.
 This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
 The plan will identify responsibilities for execution of the plan.
 The plan will align with permitted temporary collection areas.
 Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events for the Township and reduce flood concerns due to debris buildup in stormwater infrastructure.
-Impact on Socially Vulnerable Populations: Not applicable Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: Not applicable Impact on Capabilities: r capabilities.
+Impact on Socially Vulnerable Populations: Not applicable Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: Not applicable Impact on Capabilities: This action will result in increased post disaste stormwater infrastructure by limiting debris buil r capabilities.
 It will also strengthen the existing dup during severe storm events.
-Climate Change Considerations: e frequency and severity of weather-related apabilities to respond to these events.
-Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure , , □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Rely on federal cleanup Rely on state cleanup Problem persists These services may or may not be available These services may or may not be available
+Climate Change Considerations: Climate change may result in an increase in th disaster events.
+This action will increase the ca Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Rely on federal cleanup These services may or may not be available Rely on state cleanup These services may or may not be available